 Pasta Bake

-Top with mozzarella and 2 tablespoons Parmesan cheese.
+Top the pasta with the mozzarella and Parmesan.

-Follow directions below to store for later, or cover with foil and bake at 375 degrees for 20 minutes until hot and bubbly, then broil to brown the cheese if desired.
+Bake for 20 minutes, until hot and bubbly, then broil to brown the cheese if desired.
+Serve.

 Video